-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

-The Nintendo Switch Pro Controller is well built and has all the tools it needs to take full advantage of compatible Nintendo Switch games.
+The Nintendo Switch Pro Controller is well-built and has all the tools needed to take full advantage of compatible Nintendo Switch games.
 It's wireless, ergonomic, and supports all of the Switch's unique features such as amiibo and motion controls.

 Pros